When should you get life insurance?

 Buying a home

-Most mortgage providers require you to take out life insurance to cover your mortgage payments, so that they know the debt will be paid if you die.
+Most mortgage providers will recommend you to take out life insurance to cover your mortgage payments, so that they know the debt will be paid if you die.
 This is particularly important if you have dependants who live with you, because if they’re not able to pay the mortgage repayments then the provider is likely to want to sell the home to pay off the debt.

-If you’d like a life insurance policy which will track with your mortgage, a decreasing term life insurance policy might be the best choice for you.
-This type of policy is usually cheaper than other types of life insurance, like level-term life insurance or whole of life policy.
+This type of policy is usually cheaper than other types of life insurance, like level-term life insurance or a whole of life policy.
 You can set the amount of cover and payout to decrease in line with your outstanding mortgage balance.

 Just remember, you don’t have to buy your life insurance from the same provider you get your mortgage from.
 You might be able to find it cheaper elsewhere.